Nitromethane: Fuel

 Nitromethane has a laminar combustion velocity of approximately 0.5 m/s, somewhat higher than gasoline, thus making it suitable for high-speed engines.
 It also has a somewhat higher flame temperature of about 2400 C. The high heat of vaporization of 0.56 MJ/kg together with the high fuel flow provides significant cooling of the incoming charge (about twice that of methanol), resulting in reasonably low temperatures.

 Nitromethane is usually used with rich air–fuel mixtures because it provides power even in the absence of atmospheric oxygen.
 When rich air–fuel mixtures are used, hydrogen and carbon monoxide are two of the combustion products.
 These gases often ignite, sometimes spectacularly, as the normally very rich mixtures of the still burning fuel exits the exhaust ports.
 Very rich mixtures are necessary to reduce the temperature of combustion chamber hot parts in order to control pre-ignition and subsequent detonation.
 Operational details depend on the particular mixture and engine characteristics.

 A small amount of hydrazine blended in nitromethane can increase the power output even further.
 With nitromethane, hydrazine forms an explosive salt that is again a monopropellant.
 This unstable mixture poses a severe safety hazard.
 The National Hot Rod Association and Academy of Model Aeronautics do not permit its use in competitions.

 In model aircraft and car glow fuel, the primary ingredient is generally methanol with some nitromethane (0% to 65%, but rarely over 30%, and 10–20% lubricants (usually castor oil and/or synthetic oil)).
 Even moderate amounts of nitromethane tend to increase the power created by the engine (as the limiting factor is often the air intake), making the engine easier to tune (adjust for the proper air/fuel ratio).

+Former uses

+It formerly was used in the explosives industry as a component in a binary explosive formulation with ammonium nitrate and in shaped charges, and it was used as a chemical stabilizer to prevent decomposition of various halogenated hydrocarbons.